 The quartet’s first recording with music by Schönberg and Sibelius, was released by CAvi-music in 2010, the 2nd recording of Berg’s Lyric Suite and Mendelssohn’s String Quartet No.2 in 2014 and their most recent CD with music by Schubert and Haydn in 2017 by Ondine.

 Christian Tetzlaff, Violin

 Described as “one of the most brilliant and inquisitive artists of the new generation” (The New York Times), Christian Tetzlaff is a regular guest with the world’s leading orchestras and festivals.
 He also enjoys collaborations with the most distinguished chamber musicians, including recital partners Leif Ove Andsnes and Lars Vogt.
-Awards for his numerous recordings include the Diapason D’Or and ECHO Klassik.
-He was Musical America’s 2005 “Instrumentalist of the Year”.
+He plays a Peter Greiner violin.

 Elisabeth Kufferath, violin

 Elisabeth Kufferath is a regular guest at international music festivals including Lucerne, Schleswig-Holstein, Rheingau, Ravinia and Aspen.
-She has appeared as both soloist and chamber musician at venues such as Berlin and Kölner Philharmonie, Wiener Musikverein and Auditorium du Louvre.
 Her regular chamber music partners include Lars Vogt, Antje Weithaas, Isabelle Faust and Jens Peter Maintz.
-Elisabeth has served as concertmaster of the Bamberger Symphoniker and is currently Professor of Violin at the Hochschule für Musik und Theater in Hannover.
+Elisabeth is currently Professor of Violin at the Hochschule für Musik und Theater in Hannover.
 She plays a Peter Greiner violin.